ArchipelagoMW/Archipelago/docs/apworld dev faq.md

 ### I have multiple settings that change the item/location pool counts and need to balance them out

+In an ideal situation your system for producing locations and items wouldn't leave any opportunity for them to be unbalanced.
+But in real, complex situations, that might be unfeasible.

-Create extra filler based on the difference between your unfilled locations and your itempool by comparing [get_unfilled_locations](/BaseClasses.py) to your list of items to submit
+If that's the case, you can create extra filler based on the difference between your unfilled locations and your itempool by comparing [get_unfilled_locations](/BaseClasses.py) to your list of items to submit

 Note: to use self.create_filler(), self.get_filler_item_name() should be defined to only return valid filler item names
 ```